Lokeshchilaka/Chilaka-Lokesh-Jaya-Rao/README.md

 ## ⚡ Engineering Philosophy

-> "I focus on understanding systems at a fundamental level — from hardware signals to Linux-level behavior."
+> "I focus on understanding systems from boot to user space — not just writing code, but understanding how systems behave."